albirrkarim/react-speech-highlight-demo/README.md

 - [Web version](#--the-web-version-react-and-vanilla-js) this package.
 - Architecture support, i can make some drawing about the architecture of implementation.
 - Implementation code review, i can review your code do best practice implementation.
-- 3 years inside private repo and support.
+- 4 years inside private repo and support.

 <br/>

 ### - The Mobile App Version (React Native)

 ![The Mobile App Version (React Native)](./img/mobile_version.png)

-The web version is easier to make. but in react native the code, and the flow is different.
-I have to rewrite the entire library and also define the different testing approach.

 The price is $150.